Did you know that every year, 31 million Americans pull up their roots and relocate? That's 9.8 percent of Americans on the move each year.

 We can distill these stats down further, arriving at a portrait of the "average movers."
 They're a couple between 18 and 34 years old with one or two children.

-How many are renter versus homeowners?
-Renters take part in most moves, even though they now move less than a generation ago.
+Now as these people are moving at a fast pace you must be wondering what about their residence?
+Or how many of them are renters versus homeowners?
+So, according to findings, renters take part in most moves, even though they now move less than a generation ago.

-As you can see, the younger the individual (or couple), the more likely they are to entertain a move.
-As we age and feel more settled, the tendency to move drops off substantially.
+The above statistics show that the younger the individual or a couple is, the more likely they are to entertain a move.
+For instance, as we age and feel more settled, the tendency to move drops substantially.

 Moving Statistics: Cost Factors